 There are 3 main reasons that taper candles lean.

-We will start with how to deal with the the crooked candle holder first because there are not that many options, however there are few things you can try.
+We will start with how to deal with the the crooked candle holder first because there are not that many options, however, there are a few things you can try.
 If the holder is a metal one, like in the image above, you might be able to bend the arms to make them straight.
-For holders that are sturdier or 1 solid piece you could try placing a folded piece of paper under the base of it to straight in out.
+For holders that are sturdier or 1 solid piece, you could try placing a folded piece of paper under the base of it to straighten it out.
 Other than that, there is not much you can do.
-In the end you might end up with a straight taper candle but an obviously crooked holder.
+In the end, you might end up with a straight taper candle but an obviously crooked holder.

 Don’t try to straighten a cool taper candle by force, it doesn’t take much to snap one in half.
 If you have a taper candle that is bent from sitting in storage too long or it was shipped to you during the summer, don’t worry, they are pretty easy to fix.